-When preparing to apply for the ERC grant, or as part of the ERC interview preparation (for the StG/CoG applicants), it is highly recommended to learn as much as possible about the potential review panel members that may serve on the review panel and will evaluate your proposal.
-For those applicants preparing for the interview in Brussels, it is wise to learn who might be the people that you are going to present to.
+When preparing to apply for the ERC grant, or as part of the ERC interview preparation, it is highly recommended to learn as much as possible about the potential review panel members that may serve on the review panel and evaluate your proposal.
+For those applicants preparing for the interview, it is wise to learn who might be the people that you are going to present your proposal to.

-Review panel members are the ones that are responsible for the evaluation process of the application.
-They conduct the review in the 1st evaluation phase, and then identify and recruit the ‘external reviewers’ that will review the application in the 2nd evaluation phase.
-On top of this, when the applicant is invited to individual interview in Brussels, the panel members are the ones that will conduct the interview.
-They will ask their own questions, and convey the questions coming from the external reviewers.
+The panel members are the ones that are responsible for the evaluation process of the application.
+They conduct the review in the first evaluation phase, and then identify and recruit the external reviewers that will review the application in the second evaluation phase.
+On top of this, when the applicant is invited to an individual interview, the panel members are the ones that will conduct the interview.
+They will ask their own questions, and convey the questions sent by the external reviewers.

-Knowing the potential review panel members can help both during the 1st evaluation phase, as well as when it comes to the interview.
+Knowing the potential review panel members can help both during the first evaluation phase, as well as when it comes to the interview.

-During the interview, knowing the background of the people in the room will make you better prepared to answer questions, or highlight specific issues (for example – refer to work done by any of these individuals, that may be relevant to the presentation of the project in the interview).
+During the interview, knowing the background of the interviewers can make you better prepared to answer questions, or highlight specific issues (for example – refer to work done by any of these individuals, that may be relevant to the presentation of the project in the interview).
 Once you have understood who your potential review panel members may be – learn about their background and track record in the context of your proposal.
-Note – only few of the panel members may be actually involved in the 1st stage evaluation and the interview of each application, and they will be selected based on their scientific background.
+Note – only a few of the panel members may be actually involved in the 1st stage of the evaluation and the interview of each application, and they will be selected based on their scientific background.

-How can we asses who the potential review panel members may be?
+How can we assess who the potential review panel members may be?

-The members of the ERC review panels alternate to allow panel members to apply to the ERC calls in alternate years (Source: ERC Work Program).
+The members of the ERC review panels alternate to allow panel members to apply to the ERC calls in alternate years.
 Though the information about the review panel members is always confidential for the current year, once the evaluation process is completed, the ERC publishes the lists of review panel members for the recent year.
-The key for assessing who may be the ERC review panel members when you apply is by looking into past records of panel members throughout the years, starting two years back (compared to the call that you apply to).
+The key for assessing who may be the ERC review panel members when you apply is looking into past records of panel members throughout the years, starting two years back (compared to the call that you apply to).

 There are several things that this table can help you with:

-- Anticipate who could serve as a review panel member and possibly evaluate your application (like we said in many cases the review panel members serve on an alternating basis, once every two years)
+- Anticipate who could serve as a review panel member and possibly evaluate your application.

-- Learn about past members of the various review panels, as these might be people that you can consult with for your current application
+- Learn about past members of the various review panels.

-- Compare the composition of backgrounds and expertise of review panel members of several review panels that could potentially fit your research in order to choose the most suitable for your topic
+- Compare the composition of backgrounds and expertise of review panel members of several review panels that could potentially fit your research in order to choose the most suitable audience for your topic.

-- In case you are an interdisciplinary researcher, familiarisation with the various review panels could assist you in deciding which panel will serve you better as a primary panel, and as a secondary one.
+- In case you have an interdisciplinary project, familiarisation with the various review panel members could assist you in deciding which panel will serve you better as a primary panel, and which as a secondary one.

-- For StG or CoG applicants preparing for the ERC personal interview, learning about the composition and scientific backgrounds of the panel members that will be listening to your presentation and asking questions during the interview could be critical.
+- For applicants preparing for the ERC personal interview, learning about the composition and scientific backgrounds of the panel members that will be listening to your presentation and asking questions during the interview could be critical.

-Under no circumstances do not discuss your application with any acting review panel member.
-This may lead to a disqualification of your application!
+Under no circumstances, do not discuss your application with any acting review panel member.
+This may lead to disqualification of your application!